jcalazan/ansible-django-stack/README.md

 Also, if your app needs additional system packages installed, you can add them in `roles/web/tasks/install_additional_packages.yml`.

-I set some default values in the `env_vars` based on my open-source app, [YouTube Audio Downloader](https://github.com/jcalazan/youtube-audio-dl), so all you really have to do is type in this one command in the project root:
+### Creating the machine

+Type this command from the project root directory:

 ```
 vagrant up